staabm/SysMonitor/README.md

 Monitors a php app and send notifications on certain error/exception/resource-exhausting/custom/etc. events.

-The monitor checks the data you provide and decides with a naive default implementation (see SystemMonitor#rateAndStore) when things get urgent.
+The monitor checks the data you provide and decides with a naive default implementation (see SystemMonitor#rateAndStore) when things get urgent/severe.
 Notifications are beeing send in such cases, depending on your used Notifier.

 The default implementation of SystemEventStorage stores your data in a mix of APC and Memcached.
 Therefore it requires both php extensions.